biicode/docs/biicode/configuration_files/policies.rst

 	# ones are checked first

 	default:
-	# First rule: accept with priority 1 all your published blocks
+	# First rule: accept all your published blocks for all tags
-	# for all tags.
+	# with priority 1.
 	- block: block.user == "YOUR_USER_NAME"
 	  version: tag>=DEV
 	  priority: 1
-	# Then, accept with priority 1 all STABLE VERSIONS of another
+	# Then, accept all STABLE VERSIONS of another user's published
-	# user, with category STABLE
+	# blocks with priority 1.
 	- block: block.user == "ANOTHER_USER"
 	  version: tag==STABLE
 	  priority: 1